uncouthregions/jonathanpaulmitchell/content/posts/disability-technology-time.md

 [^1]: Maurice Merleau-Ponty, *Phenomenology of Perception*, trans.
 Donald Landes (London: Routledge, 2012).

 [^2]: Aud Sissel Hoel and Annamaria Carusi, "Thinking Technology with Merleau-Ponty," in *Postphenomenological Investigations: Essays on Human-Technology Relations*, ed.
-Robert Rosenberger and Peter-Paul Verbeek, Postphenomenology and the Philosophy of Technology (London: Lexington Books, 2015), 78.
+Robert Rosenberger and Peter-Paul Verbeek (London: Lexington Books, 2015), 78.

 [^3]: John McCumber, "Why Is Time Different from Space?" in *Beyond the Analytic-Continental Divide: Pluralist Philosophy in the Twenty-First Century*, ed.
 Jeffrey A. Bell, Andrew Cutrofello, and Paul M. Livingston (London: Routledge, 2016), 201.

-[^4]: Komarine Romdenh-Romluc, "Merleau-Ponty and the Power to Reckon with the Possible," 2007, doi:[Google Scholar](https://doi.org/Google Scholar).
+[^4]: Komarine Romdenh-Romluc, "Merleau-Ponty and the Power to Reckon with the Possible," in *Reading Merleau-Ponty*, ed.
+Thomas Baldwin (London: Routledge, 2007), 44--58.

-[^5]: I take 'human' here as the same kind of object as 'gender' or 'race': an entity that is not given, but produced through interactions.
+[^5]: I take 'human' here as a similar kind of thing to 'gender' or 'race': something that has no given existence, but that is produced through interactions.
 I'll remain agnostic here about what explains how these objects come about.

 [^6]: Bruno Latour, *We Have Never Been Modern*, trans.
 Catherine Porter (Cambridge, MA: Harvard University Press, 1993).